-The following papers will be presented at the pre-conference on Monday (11th Dec).
+The doctoral symposium program overview is as follows.
+The papers will be presented at the pre-conference on Monday (11th Dec).
 Click on each title below to see the abstract.
 The ACM link to the papers have also been added and the PDFs will be available for one month starting from the first day of the conference (Dec 11th).

 Message-Oriented Middleware for Edge Computing Applications (link)